P062D

 MIL illuminated with P062D stored.

-Reduced engine power or fuel economy.
+Reduced engine power and poorer fuel economy.

-Engine may exhibit hard start or extended crank time.
+Hard start or extended crank time.

-Misfire-related codes (P0300-P0308) may appear alongside P062D.
+Misfire-related codes such as P0300-series may appear alongside P062D.

 How to diagnose P062D